Kansas City Township, Adams County, North Dakota

-Kansas City Township is a defunct civil township in Adams County, North Dakota, United States.
+Kansas City Township was a civil township in Adams County, North Dakota, United States.
 The 1960 census recorded a population of 75.

 The township dissolved prior to the 1980 Census, when it was combined with Cedar Butte, Dakota, Jordan, and Spring Butte Townships to form the Census-designated East Adams Unorganized Territory.
 As of the 1990 Census, the combined area had a population of 146.